Jin Boyang: 2021–2022 season: Beijing Olympics

-During the closed-loop training, Jin began to train by himself, because the conditions did not make it possible for his coach, who suffered from diabetes, to be with him every time.
+During the closed-loop training due to the ongoing pandemic, Jin began to train by himself, because his coach, who suffered from diabetes, was not able to be with him every day.
 He was assigned to the 2021 Cup of China as his only Grand Prix event of the season.
 He was noted to be increasing his physical fitness and doing special training according to the "program arranged by the coaching staff and outside experts".
 After the 2021 Cup of China was cancelled, he was reassigned to its replacement event, the 2021 Gran Premio d'Italia.

-He was assigned to participate in the Olympic test event, the 2021 Asian Open Trophy.
-Sometime before the competition, he contracted appendicitis and decided to put off surgery in favor of conservative treatment, with participation in the 2022 Winter Olympics in mind.
-He won the bronze medal.
-He placed first in the short program in Gran Premio d'Italia but dropped to seventh place after a problematic free skate.
+He was assigned to participate in the Olympic test event, the 2021 Asian Open Trophy, which took place in mid-October.
+In early October, before the competition, he contracted appendicitis and decided to put off surgery in favor of conservative treatment so he could compete.
+At the Asian Open Trophy, Jin won the bronze medal.
+In November, at the Gran Premio d'Italia, he placed first in the short program in but dropped to seventh place after a problematic free skate.

-It was announced that China's competitor in the men's discipline would be decided based on the results of five trials.
-Jin maintained a lead over Chen Yudong in all five rounds, and accumulated enough points to be announced as the Olympic entry for China.
+It was announced that China's competitor in the men's discipline at the Olympics would be decided based on the results of five trials.
+Jin maintained a lead over Chen Yudong in all five rounds and accumulated enough points to be announced as the Olympic entry for China.

 Jin began the Olympic games as the Chinese entry in the men's short program of the Olympic team event.
 He placed sixth in the segment, securing five points for the Chinese team.
 After the short programs concluded, Team China qualified for the long program segment with an accumulated 22 points.
 Jin placed fourth with his free skate, taking another seven points.
 Team China finished fifth overall after the long programs concluded, with 50 points total.

-For the men's event, Jin scored a total of 90.98 points in the short program, with both quads landed, but with a mistake on the triple Axel.
+For the men's event, Jin scored a total of 90.98 points in the short program, finishing in 11th place.
 He remarked that his team leaders had helped him adjust internally and that it was "great" to skate at such a technical level.
-In the free skate, Jin landed all three of his planned quads, and every other jump apart from an error on his triple flip, setting a new personal best technical score of 97.23.
-He earned a score of 179.45, and a total of 270.43.
+In the free skate, Jin set a new personal best technical score of 97.23.
+He earned a score of 179.45, and a total of 270.43, for an overall finish of 9th place.
 He finished ninth overall.
-He interviewed that he felt relieved and encouraged for having overcome the ups and downs of the previous four years, further adding that he was in a relaxed state during the competition.
-He felt he had achieved his goals and shown his best side, which was memorable as an athlete from the host country.
+Jin said that he felt relieved and encouraged for having overcome the ups and downs of the previous four years and that he was in a relaxed state during the competition.
+He added that he felt he had achieved his goals and shown his best side, which was memorable as an athlete from the host country.